 If you are enrolled in either the STANDARD, VALUE, or OUT-OF-AREA Medical Benefit Options and participate in the WebMD Wellness Program, dollars that you earn for completing certain activities will be credited to your HRA (up to \$250 for an eligible employee and up to \$250 for an eligible Spouse).
-The balance in your HRA rolls over from year to year, as long as you remain enrolled in either the STANDARD or OUT-OF-AREA Medical Benefit Options.
+The balance in your HRA rolls over from year to year, as long as you remain enrolled in the STANDARD, VALUE, or OUT-OF-AREA Medical Benefit Options.
+If you change to the CORE Medical Benefit Option, your HRA will become dormant.
+You will keep any credits that you have already earned in the HRA, but you will not be allowed to use the HRA while it is dormant.

 Your HRA is an account on the Company's records; it is not funded and does not bear interest or accrue earnings of any kind.

-You can use your HRA to reimburse you for the same expenses listed under the "Covered Expenses section" of the "Health Care Flexible Spending Account (HCFSA)" section of this chapter.
+You can use your HRA to reimburse you for the same expenses listed under the "Covered Expenses" section of the "Health Care Flexible Spending Account (HCFSA)" section of this chapter.
 However, you can access these funds only after you have exhausted your Health Care Flexible Spending Account.
 The HRA will reimburse you for the actual amount of Covered Expenses incurred by you or your dependent, up to the amount in your HRA.
 No payment will be made to the extent that it would reduce your HRA below zero.